 Due to the COVID pandemic, the fund will also consider core costs to enable groups to continue to carry out activities that meet the fund’s focus.
 It will also consider equipment and resources to enable groups to comply with current government restrictions and requirements around COVID 19 and consider projects that aim to relieve issues that have been exacerbated by COVID such as domestic violence and criminal exploitation.

 In addition to the completed application, applicants should provide a letter of support for the project, ideally from a PCSO (Police Community Support Officer), traffic community support officer or similar referee.

 NB: The donor has discretion to also commission applications.

-The closing date is Friday 26 July 2019 but the fund may close earlier if sufficient applications are received.
+The next closing date is 4pm on Friday 9th October 2020 but due to a limited budget the fund may close earlier when sufficient applications are received.

 Please visit the Community Foundations for Lancashire and Merseyside’s website - www.cfmerseyside.org.uk and complete an online application form.
 Once you have submitted the online application you will need to send the documents listed below.
 If you do not submit all the relevant documents within 7 days your application will be withdrawn.
 You can now attach the documents to your online application, email them to firstname.lastname@example.org or post them to the address below.

 Documents which need to be included with your application:

 1. A copy of the group’s rules or constitution